LBHackney-IT/API-Playbook/docs/clean_architecture.md

 ## Base API Folder Structure

 We have 2 project folders:
-1. The actual project implementation
+1. The actual project implementation.
-2. The Test Folder - which will mirror the implementation
+2. The Test Folder - which will mirror the implementation.

 If we look at our implementation Folder, we will notice that our code is structured into various code files and these files are all categorised, containing different subfolders.